-- Please Note: If you have selected ‘Lightly Worked’ or ‘Heavily Worked’ above, unless otherwise specified in the ‘Order Notes’ section of the checkout we will work the largest face of the beam.
-If you have a specific requirement, please explicitly state them in the Order Notes section.
-Not sure of the difference between the finishes?
-Please watch our video at the bottom of the page.
+- Note: If you have chosen a ‘Lightly Worked’ or a ‘Heavily Worked’ beam from the above choices, unless specified in the ‘Order Notes’ upon checking out, we will work the largest beam face.
+Please state in the order notes section if you have a specific requirement or want the beam a different way. if you are not sure of the difference between the finishes, please watch our video at the bottom of the page.

-Important please note the following before purchasing;
+Please take note of the following before purchasing;

 Depending on your choice of beam size, we will send you straight brackets, T-Shape Brackets or keyhole brackets.
 Should you have a preference, please leave a note in the ‘Order Notes’ section of the checkout when purchasing your oak beam.

 If you are looking for a bespoke size beam, please order the size above what you require and specify your chosen size in the ‘Order Notes’ section of the checkout.

 Want to know the difference between contemporary, lightly worked and heavily worked beams?
 This video will walk you through some of the examples: